Moka Kamishiraishi: 2019: NHK historical drama, Adieu full debut

 Kamishiraishi made her first appearance in an NHK taiga drama as Olympic gold medalist Hideko Maehata in Idaten.
 In addition to practicing swimming for the role, she underwent physical transformation to an athlete's body shape by gaining 7 kg in weight.
 The same year, she also portrayed high school swimmer Reina Kageyama in the drama series Mr. Hiiragi's Homeroom.

-On September 6, Kamishiraishi revealed herself as Adieu and announced that she would start full-fledged music activities under that name.
+On September 6, Kamishiraishi revealed herself as Adieu and announced the commencement of her music career in earnest under that name.
+Writing for The First Times, Akiko Watabe described Adieu as an emotional, "late-night" persona, in contrast to Kamishiraishi's "daytime" role as an actress portraying others; Kamishirashi herself described singing as an expression of her "true self" and expressed a desire for her music to provide companionship during moments of "loneliness and darkness".
 She performed the ending theme "Ao" for the TV anime Granblue Fantasy The Animation Season 2, which started airing on October 4.
 Adieu is the first ever performer featured on the YouTube channel The First Take, singing "Narratage" in a video published on November 15; as of February 2025, she has appeared five times on the channel.
 Her first mini-album adieu 1 was released on November 27 and she held her first live event "adieu secret show case [unveiling]" at the Daikanyama Loop club in Tokyo on December 19.